kmalali/react-learning/exercises/exercises.md

 You want a greetGM method: greetGM = bind( greet, 'Good morning' );
 When greetGM is called: greetGM( 'John' ); // prints Good morning John!
 When greetGM is called: greetGM( 'Mary' ); // prints Good morning Mary!

+## May 19, 2018
+1. Create a Bootstrap-like panel using React (use createElement as well as JSX).